 Section 25 Failure to approve budget before start of budget year

 This Section sets out the process which must be followed if the budget is not approved in the normal course of events.
-Briefly the Council must reconsider and vote on the budget, or an amended version of the budget, every seven days until a budget is approved.
+Briefly the Council must reconsider and project (vote) on the budget, or an amended version of the budget, every seven days until a budget is approved.
 The Mayor must immediately inform the MEC for Local Government if the budget is not adopted by the start of the budget year, and may request a provincial intervention.

 Section 26 Consequences of failure to approve budget before start of budget year